jialuxx/telling_stories_with_data/README.md

 Carnegie Mellon Univeristy

 **Hi!
 Nice to meet you all :D**
-## What I hope to learn
+## Skills I Learned From The Course
- 1.How to use Tableau/other tools to creat data visualizations
+ 1.How to use Tableau to creat data visualizations
  2.How to design convincing and efficient data visualizations
  3.How to use data visualizations to help me present a story
 ## Portfolio